How to invest in the Hang Seng Index

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 If the answer to the above question is ‘yes’ – then it’s a good idea to look into Hong Kong’s Hang Seng Index (HSI).
-On this page, we’ll walk you through all the different ways you can gain exposure to it.
+On this page, we’ll walk you through all the different ways you can gain exposure to the Index.
 That way you can be prepared to make smart decisions when the time comes to investing your money.

 Where can I buy into the Hang Seng Index?